Measurements, probability and statistics

 For an idealized crank mechanism from an ideal steel, we can predict for millions of years or billions of years with sufficient accuracy.
 It is not possible to predict the position of a real crank mechanism for x-turn, let alone for x-days or years.
 We don’t know what will happen.
 The same is true for all mechanisms.
 No two steels are exactly the same even if they are in the same category under the same code.
 The same code provides validity of mechanical properties to 98% or 99.98%, but these steels are very expensive.
 The greater the simplification from reality, the greater the illustration and clarity, but the shorter the validity of the prediction over time.
 Not to mention – weather forecast for ½ year or 10 mil. years.
 We know „exactly“ the weather on Mars, we „exactly“ know processes in the beginning of our universe, but we are unable to predict weather report more then several days.
 Not to mention so-called three body problem in mechanics.

-Measurement and control is necessary in the real world- both in the case of the crank mechanism and in the case of all mechanisms and all natural processes in general.
-The extent of control, the possible states, the deviations, are determined by a detailed calculation, but they must be regulated.
-Without this, no technical process is possible.
-It is absurd, on the basis of idealized models, to predict the operation for hundreds of days or years, or in astrophysics for billions of years.
-Nothing against idealization and initial calculation, one has to start somewhere, but one has to know this and go further according to experience with Reality.
+Measurement and control is necessary in the real world.
+Every process in the reality must be controlled.
+And measurement, including follow-up control, is based on observation, on the use of measurement – the comparison of base units with measured values.
+Permanent verifiability.
+Process control – the basis for everything – see Adaptability, Complexity, Proportion, Reciprocity.
+There must be limits in the range of the control.
+The range of control means the possible states, the deviations, etc. The range is given by detailed calculations.
+Without these calculations no process control is possible.
+It is absurd, on the basis of idealized models, to predict the operation of a crank mechanism for hundreds of days or years, or to predict events in astrophysics for billions of years without observation.
+Nothing against idealization and initial calculation, one has to start somewhere, but one has to know this and go further according to experience with Reality, verifiable Reality.

 Measurement, probability and statistics